MikeDigitize/JSFundamentals/README.md

 ### Summary

 Lexical scope is defined at compile time.
-At runtime when a function is encountered, the JavaScript engine creates an object representing its <code>variable environment</code> which holds references to everything in that functions's lexical scope.
-When asked to lookup a variable reference, the engine first checks against the function's immediate scope through the <code>variable environment</code>.
-If it doesn't find it there, it continues to search against each parent scope until it reaches the global scope.
-The reference to each subsequent parent scope is held in the <code>variable environment</code>.
-As this object is defined at runtime after a function call it is known as dynamic scoping.
+At runtime when a function call is made, the JavaScript engine creates an object representing that function's <code>variable environment</code> which holds references to everything in its lexical scope.
+When asked to lookup a variable referenced within the function, the engine first checks against its immediate scope via the <code>variable environment</code>.
+If it doesn't find it there, it continues to search against each parent scope of the function until it reaches the global scope.
+The reference to these parent scopes is held in the <code>variable environment</code> which, as it's created and defined at runtime, is known as dynamic scoping.

 ## Context